 A timeline of events chronicled in the story of Lake County.
 From the early 1880s when Major Alexander St. Clair-Abrams founded Tavares to the Government complex completed in 2013.

 The Duncan family treasures, personal items of Annie Burleigh an early settler of Tavares who shopped in Paris for her clothes and a history of Ghost Towns in Lake County exhibited.
-Entrance to the museum is free and hours of operation are on the website.
+Free entrance to the museum; hours of operation on the website.